 So, it's been a minute since my last Montreal Canadiens history article.
 At first the playoffs needed to take precedence, and then I needed some time to grieve over what I feel was a premature exit by my beloved team.
 Having now gotten over this, due in part to the destruction of the Senators at the hands of the Penguins, I turn to our storied past to help me cope with the disappointment.
 Many fans of other teams around the league love to say how us Habs fans "live in the past," but I say that they are just jealous of the degree to which our team's history is better than theirs.
 It's fun to live in the past when your past is amazing, and isn't fun if your past is mediocre.

-So, Sam set his sights on a team that is no longer a member of the National Hockey League; the California Golden Seals.
+So, Sam set his sights on a team that is no longer a member of the National Hockey League: the California Golden Seals.
 If you don't know NHL history well, yes that was an actual team and you are right to laugh at their silly name.
-The Seals were quite a poor team in 70-71 and it seemed they were poised for last in the NHL and thus the first overall pick.
-Figuring the Seals were bound for the last placed finish, Pollock persuaded Seals owner Charlie Finley to trade their first overall pick and Francois Lacombe to Montreal for the Habs' first rounder and Ernie Hicke.
+The Seals were quite a poor team in 1970-71 and it seemed they were poised for last in the NHL and thus the first overall pick.
+Figuring the Seals were bound for the last placed finish, Pollock persuaded Seals owner Charlie Finley to trade their first overall pick and Francois Lacombe to Montreal for the Habs' first round selection and Ernie Hicke.
 Many have said this was simply an example of Pollock taking advantage of an inexperienced owner, but you can't argue with the result.

 After his team won the Stanley Cup, Pollock was faced with somewhat of a dilemma.
 While he had originally planned on getting Guy Lafleur, it had begun to seem as if Marcel Dionne would be an equally good pick.
 He hesitated somewhat between the two, but ultimately used the first pick to select Le Demon Blond.
 The rest, as they say, is history.